asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/03-chapter-three.md

 Charlotte, 2007.
 Margaret Riley, forty-six, commercial real estate agent.
 Found strangled in the basement of a vacant property.
 Met buyer at the property—no witnesses to the meeting.
 Buyer described as "distinguished gentleman," possibly blind in one eye (wore dark glasses).
 Never identified.

 Phoenix, 2010.
 David Ochoa, thirty-eight, residential real estate agent.
-Found dead in a storage unit he was showing.
+Found dead in a townhouse he was showing.
 Blunt force trauma.
 Buyer used wheelchair, claimed to be relocating from California.
 Never identified.

 Different methods.
 Different staging.
 Different disabilities—all likely faked.